Beyond Factual Accuracy: Evaluating Global Reasoning Integrity in RAG Systems with LogicScore: Conclusion and Limitations

 In this paper, we introduce \textsc{LogicScore}, a unified evaluation framework that shifts the paradigm from local factual verification to global reasoning scrutiny.
-Our extensive analysis of over 20 LLMs reveals that high factual attribution often masks systemic reasoning failures, a phenomenon termed \textit{attribution myopia}.
-By formalizing long-form answers into Horn Rules, we establish that resolving this \textit{myopia} requires models to prioritize both deductive integrity (\textit{Completeness}) and expression efficiency (\textit{Conciseness}).
+Our extensive analysis of over 20 LLMs reveals that high factual attribution often masks systemic reasoning failures, a phenomenon termed \textit{factual myopia}.
+By formalizing long-form answers into Horn Rules, we establish that resolving this \textit{myopia} requires models to prioritize both deductive integrity (\textit{Completeness}) and expression efficiency (\textit{Essentiality}).
 Ultimately, we identify the optimization of \textit{logical density} as a critical frontier for next-generation reasoning models.
-Future research should move beyond surface-level alignment toward synthesizing compact, deterministic reasoning chains that ensure global logical coherence alongside factual grounding.